grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 This is a boolean attribute, using 0 or 1 represents false (0) and true (1), which indicates whether the secure flag is set on the cookie.
 The secure flag causes the browser to only send the cookie over encrypted channels, therefor securing the communication between the user’s device and the server.

+# Other records

+Other records that are not part of the privacy.txt protocol may be included.
+For example, a regulation-specific record like `action-fcra-freeze` could be added to comply to FCRA obligations.

 # Conventions and Definitions